-At the beginning of 2021, I started a project as part of Google’s UX Design Professional Certificate specialization.
-That project has evolved into an app idea called Street Side that would change the way people order from food trucks, increase the number of people who regularly eat at food trucks, and transform how truck owners operate their business.
+At the beginning of 2021, I started an intensive UX design certification course from Google.
+The project started as an app idea called Street Side that would change the way people order from food trucks, increase the number of people who regularly eat at food trucks, and transform how truck owners operate their business.
 The origin of the idea, the process of designing the app, and the reason why this app would be extremely beneficial to both food truck customers and owners is detailed below.

 With apps such as Uber Eats, DoorDash, Yelp, Grubhub, and Postmates that reportedly serve over 50 million people globally, anyone can reserve tables, order delivery/takeout, and leave reviews but can’t order from food trucks.
 Currently, only a few apps allow users to locate and order from food trucks.
 One of those apps is Truckster, but it’s only available in 9 cities in the U.S. and doesn’t offer info on upcoming events.
 Every other city is left to search for trucks on Google or social media.
 Unfortunately, not all food trucks have a social media page, and some that do don’t frequently post updates.
 This limits a customer’s ability to follow their favorite trucks and be notified when one is in their area.
 Another problem is most events that host food trucks don’t typically name what trucks will be there.

 The solution is to create an app that allows food truck owners to publicize their upcoming outings and accept pre-orders, therefore increasing their customer base.
 Unlike any other food truck app, Street Side would be available globally, notify users of scheduled outings from their favorite food trucks, and allow advertisers to market upcoming events that will host food trucks.

 Let me walk you through the design process.